Phil Spencer and 17 more video game luminaries on Zelda's legendary impact

-You could ask the same question about every new release in the action-adventure franchise as each new game drew accolades and redefined the genre.
+You could ask the same question about every subsequent game in the franchise.
 There's a reason most lists ranking the best games of all time tend to include multiple Zelda titles.
 But it all started with the original 8-bit entry.

 It's not an exaggeration to say The Legend of Zelda fundamentally shaped the industry around it.
 Inverse spoke to 18 gaming legends, executives, developers, and influencers about what the series means to them, and to video games at large.